-Unitek College maintains state authorization in any state in which active distance education (DE) students are physically located at the time of initial enrollment, if that state requires it.
-Students who relocate while enrolled at The College may be unable to complete their studies if they move to a state where The College is not currently authorized to offer an online option for a program.
-A student who is considering relocation while enrolled should contact his/her Academic Dean/Program Director and/or Campus Director to discuss how relocation could alter their eligibility.
-It is the student's responsibility to inform the College of his/her relocation.
+Unitek College maintains state authorization in any state in which enrolled distance education (DE) students are physically located, if that state requires it.
 Additionally, and as required, Unitek College complies with any state specific rules for enrollment agreements, policies and procedures, including refund policies.